fbrausse/smlp/utils/poly/README.md

                constraints
   -R LO,HI     optimize threshold in the interval [LO,HI] [0,1]
+  -s           dump the problem in SMT-LIB2 format to stdout [no] -S EXT-CMD   invoke external SMT solver instead of the built-in one via
+               'sh -c EXT-CMD' []
-  -s           dump the problem in SMT-LIB2 format to stdout [no] -t TIMEOUT   set the solver timeout in seconds, 0 to disable [0] -V           display version information
+  -t TIMEOUT   set the solver timeout in seconds, 0 to disable [0] -V           display version information